GerHobbelt/cef-wiki/BranchesAndBuilding.md

   * Release versions of CEF/Chromium are better tested and more appropriate for release applications.
   * Within a release branch the CEF API is "frozen" and generally only security/bug fixes are applied.
   * CEF release branches can include patches to Chromium/Blink source if necessary.
-  * CEF trunk development won't interfere with consumer release schedules.
+  * CEF master development won't interfere with consumer release schedules.

+Modern CEF release version numbers have the format X.YYYY.A.gHHHHHHH where:

+  * "X" is the CEF major version (currently 3).
+  * "YYYY" is the Chromium branch.
+  * "A" is an incremental number representing the number of commits in the current branch.
+This is roughly equivalent to the SVN revision number but on a per-branch basis and assists people in quickly determining the order of builds in the same branch (for bug reports, etc).
+  * "gHHHHHHH" is the 7-character abbreviation for the Git commit hash.
+This facilitates lookup of the relevant commit history in Git.

-CEF release version numbers have the format X.Y.Z where X is the CEF version (1 or 3), Y is the release branch and Z is the CEF revision number.
-Detailed Chromium and CEF version information is available in the include/cef\_version.h header file that will be created during the build process.
+Detailed Chromium and CEF version information is available in the include/cef\_version.h header file that will be created during the build process or by loading the “about:version” URL in a CEF-derived application.

 Current CEF release branches and associated platform build requirements are as follows.
+Due to ongoing changes in Chromium infrastructure and tooling (most notably the move from SVN to Git) it is no longer feasible to build branches older than 1750.

 | Branch Date | Release Branch | Chromium Version | CEF1 | CEF3 | Windows Build Requirements | Mac OS X Build Requirements | Linux Build Requirements |
 |:------------|:---------------|:-----------------|:-----|:-----|:---------------------------|:----------------------------|:-------------------------|